 Activities include mountain climbing and trekking.
 This is a wonderful place to experience the life of the Dorze tribe, to try their food and learn about their culture.

-To request availability / quotation, add Family Lodge, Arba Minch, to your list.
+To find out more, or request a quotation, add Family Lodge, Arba Minch, to your list of favourites.